intersystems-community/irisdemo-demo-readmission/README.md

 call PublishedABT.MLEncounterGetFeatures()
 ```

 The final model being used is a **Random Forest**.
+The PMML model for this random forest was exported from the Zeppelin notebook and imported into the data warehouse (riskengine) during build time.
 The list bellow has the total number of features fed into the model (44) and the bold ones are the ones that the algorithm has actually chosen as relevant (35) for the readmission problem on this dataset:
 1. **AdmitReason**
 2. **Com_ANY_MALIGNANCY_INCLUDING_LYMPHOMA_AND_LEUKEMIA_EXCEPT_MALIGNANT_NEOPLASM_OF_SKIN**
 3. **Com_CEREBROVASCULAR_DISEASE**